gama-platform/gama-platform.github.io/website/covid19.md

 /* Leave me as the first line please :D */ module.exports = `

-The GAMA team is deeply involved and concerned about the COVID-19 pandemic.
+IRD, the GAMA developers and their partners in Vietnam are collaborating to support Vietnamese authorities in fighting and containing the COVID-19 pandemics.

 ## Description of the project

-> Is the containment of an entire neighbourhood more effective than that of an entire village?
-What is the most effective strategy?
-At what point in time?
+> Is the containment of a neighbourhood more effective than that of an entire village?
+Does closing schools reduce transmission peaks ?
+What is the most effective strategy to adopt when the resources, in terms of enforcement of the rules and capacity of hospitals, are limited ?
+At what point in time ?

-That the questions our model want to answer.
-In this model we're modeling a general structure on top of what we may apply different scenario on different places.
+Those are some of the questions we are helping to answer using a generic model of the containment of the propagation of theCOVID-19 epidemics in a city, validated on different case studies (2 in Vietnam to begin with).

 ![Early developpement - Comparaison between different containment strategies](/img/covid19/early-containment_strategy.png)

 ## Technical part

 If you want to help or just to take a look at our work, you can find [sources here](https://github.com/WARMTeam/CoVid19).
+More details will come soon, especially the ones related to adapting this model to new case studies.

 ### The model